Tego-Chang/Tego-Chang/README.md

 - ⚡ Fun fact: ...
 -->

-Please find below for the projects I have been working on.
-Topics include Statistical Modeling, Machine Learning, Natural Language Processing, and Basketball Analytics.
+Below you can find the projects I have been working on.

+The topics include Statistical Modeling, Machine Learning, Natural Language Processing, and Basketball Analytics.